TheKenetics/SetAllFakeUsers2.8/README.md

 ## Why
 Makes it easy to:
 * Add fake users to everything if you want to keep everything in the blend file.
-* Remove fake users from unused content to decrease the blend file's size.
+* Remove fake users to decrease the blend file's size.
 ### Features
 Can set fake users for following datablocks:
 * Brush